raharules/raharules.github.io/schedule.md

 # Upcoming engagements

 ## Madrigals, Monody, Monteverdi

-### Maryland Monteverdi Society presents a lecture-recital
+**Maryland Monteverdi Society** presents a lecture-recital in celebration of Monteverdi's 450th Birthday.

 May 9th, 2017 @ 7pm - Friends of the Library Bookstore